t4d-live-events/javascript-tips-and-tricks/README.md

 # JavaScript Tips and Tricks Live Coding Events

-To view the archived videos and sign up for notifications of new live sessions visit here: [https://www.t4d.io/live-programming-events](https://www.t4d.io/live-programming-events)
+To view the archived episodes and sign up for notifications of new live sessions visit here: [https://www.t4d.io/live-programming-events](https://www.t4d.io/live-programming-events)

 ## Our Sponsor